 We have two dyslexia tests available:

-- QuickScreen – a very thorough online dyslexia test for young people and adults aged 17+
+- QuickScreen for individuals or organisations – a very thorough online dyslexia test / screening tool for young people and adults aged 17+

-- QuickScan – an established online dyslexia questionnaire to help indicate dyslexia, appropriate for those aged 14+
+- QuickScan for individuals or organisations– an established online dyslexia questionnaire / screening tool to help indicate dyslexia, which is appropriate for those aged 14+

 Lastly stay safe, stay healthy and remain positive.